bmancini55/building-lightning/src/chapter_1.md

 }
 ```

-From this code, you can see that we subscribe to the `update` event, and add an arrow function as the handler.
-This arrow function broadcasts the graph update to all connected WebsSockets over the `graph` channel.
+We subscribe to the `update` event on `graphAdapter` that we just implemented.
+In the event handler we then broadcast the update to all of the WebSockets.

 After the event handler is defined, all of the plumbing is in place to for updates to go from `LND -> LndRestClient -> LndGraphAdapter -> WebSocket`.